 Reverend Patrick Prigg

-(Ex Officio – remains as a governor unless he should leave his post as a Reverend) The Reverend Prigg is also a governor of Glemsford Primary Academy School.
+(Ex Officio – remains as a governor unless he should leave his post as a Reverend)

 I have been the parish priest of the Glem Valley United Benefice since 1996.
 The Benefice covers Hartest, Boxted, Stanstead, Somerton, Glemsford and Fenstead End.
 As Rector I am automatically a Trustee of many local charities and an ex-officio Foundation Governor at Hartest School.
 In addition to supporting the school in its administration I lead a weekly assembly and I am available to staff, pupils and parents should they ever appreciate a confidential listening ear.